ucsd-dsc-arts/dsc160-final-mjisthegoat/README.md

   - https://github.com/animeshsharma97/Music-Generation/blob/master/music_generation.ipynb (Code)
   - Fundamentals of Recurrent Neural Network (RNN) and Long Short-Term Memory (LSTM) Network https://arxiv.org/abs/1808.03314 (Paper)
 - Long Short-term Memory Networks (LSTM)
   - A recurrent neural network that has multiple neural network layers.
 It can maintain information in memory for long periods of time.
+It is capable of learning long-term dependencies.
   - https://github.com/animeshsharma97/Music-Generation/blob/master/music_generation.ipynb (Code)
   - Generating Music using an LSTM Network https://arxiv.org/ftp/arxiv/papers/1804/1804.07300.pdf (Paper)
 - Generative Adversarial Network (GAN)
   - A generative model premised on game theory between two players.
+It involves two sub-models: the generator model which generates new plausible examples from the problem domain, and the discriminator model which is used to classify examples as real (from domain) or fake (generated)
   - https://github.com/magenta/magenta/tree/master/magenta/models/gansynth (Code)
 - WaveGAN
   - A machine learning algorithm which learns to generate raw audio waveforms.